ruuda/blog/posts/implementing-a-typechecker-for-rcl-in-rust.md

 [try RCL in your browser][rcl-playground], and check out [the type system documentation][rcl-type-docs]!
-I don’t recommend relying on RCL to generate production configuration yet: it is a hobby project without statibility promise.
+I don’t recommend relying on RCL to generate production configuration yet: it is a hobby project without stability promise.
 However, I do use it almost daily [as a `jq` replacement][rcl-jq], and the new [map and filter methods in v0.4.0][rcl-v04] make it even nicer for that.